 With some of the highest point per dollar earn rates available, a new AMEX card can help you to boost your balance – fast!.
 As an example, the Explorer credit card currently offers a flat rate of 1.5 frequent flyer point per dollar on all charges, apart from government fees, with no monthly or annual points earning cap.
 You can even earn points on your tax spend at the Australian Taxation Office.
 To compare, NAB has slashed the points earn on their AMEX companion cards to just 1 point per dollar, with points capped at 5,000 per month.
 The choice is clear…

 You’ll be surprised at how widely Amex cards are accepted in Australia

 In the past, American Express has had a reputation for not being accepted by many retailers.
 However, many businesses – both big and small – have signed on in recent years.
 And with a bit of forward planning, many people will find it easy to direct the bulk of their monthly spend onto AMEX.
-These days, lots of retail giants happily accept AMEX, including supermarkets like Coles and Woolworths, as well as department stores retailers like David Jones and Myer, plus petrol stations and many small businesses.
+These days, lots of retail giants happily accept AMEX, including supermarkets such as Coles and Woolworths, as well as department stores retailers like David Jones and Myer, plus petrol stations and many small businesses.
 AMEX is even accepted by PayPal, which is often a payment option for utility, insurance and rates bills.